luk-kop/verus-stake-notification/README.md

 * The AWS account.
 * Before using scripts, you need to set up authentication credentials for your AWS account (with programmatic access) using either the IAM Management Console or the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html) tool.
 * The [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) tool must be installed in order to successfully deploy the AWS resources using it.
+* Remote `Terraform` state file backend with Amazon S3 and DynamoDB services.
 * The `virtualenv` package already installed on the OS level.

 ## Build and run the application

 The project creation process is divided into two phases:
-> **Note:** Bulding AWS infrastructure with `boto3` package is under development, at this moment it is recommended to use `Terraform` tool.
-1. Deployment of the AWS resources (infrastructure) with `boto3` package or `Terraform` tool.
+1. Deployment of the AWS resources (infrastructure) with `Terraform` tool.
 2. Setup script for monitoring the VRSC wallet.
-> :warning: **Note:** It is recommended to build the AWS infrastructure on a different host (fe. locally) than the one running the VRSC wallet.
+> :warning: **Note:** It is recommended to build the AWS infrastructure on a different host than the one running the VRSC wallet (fe. your localhost) .

 In both phases we will use the `virtualenv` tool to build the application.